FDadzie/Polling/README.md

 * [ ] User can pull to refresh the home view
 * [ ] "All-time" popular games in the app can be viewed
 * [ ] User can look at a detailed view of games from the "Popular Games" screen
-* [ ] User can long press a cell to look at a detailed view of a game from the "Popular Games" screen
 * [ ] User can adjust ther profile page in Settings